Lead With Japanese

 Why Learn Japanese

-Japan and the United States Each Play Important Roles in the Global Economy
+Japan Plays an Important Role in the Global Economy

-The United States and Japan are allies, and both are among the top five economies in the world.
-Although other countries are important to the United States, such as our close neighbors Canada and Mexico, not to mention the rise of other Asian nations in the Pacific Rim, the U.S.-Japan economic relationship continues to be strong with close connections that show how deeply integrated our trade and national-security interests are.
+Japan is the third-largest economy in the world, and U.S.-Japan economic relations remain strong—with close connections that show how deeply integrated our trade and national-security interests are.
 According to a U.S. Congressional Research Service report, in 2012, the United States and Japan accounted for an estimated 30 percent of the world domestic product, making them the two of the largest economic powers with the potential to influence economic conditions in other countries.

 Knowing Japanese Will Set You Apart from the Crowd: You’re Learning How to Navigate and Fish in Less Traveled Waters